Last update: June 10th, 2021 at 03:05 pm

 Many of the local wineries have nice picnic areas, so grab your provisions at Dundee’s Red Hills Market and set out for a great day.
 Alternatively, The Vintages also has their own picnic-to-go package.

 Confession: Wine tastings are excruciatingly boring for kids, so after we had exhausted all the books and games in our bag of tricks, we allowed our kids to play video games on their person devices.
 Please don’t judge — we are from Canada and many of these gorgeous wines are not easily found in our homeland.

 Helpful Tips When Booking The Vintages

-Tip #1: There are 31 vintage trailers on the property.
+Tip #1: There are 34 vintage trailers on the property.
 Odd numbered trailers back on to a picturesque field (my preference).
-The higher the number, the further away you are from the clubhouse, pool, store and bypass (which can be a little noisy).
+The higher the number, the further away you are from the gym, pool, store and bypass (which can be a little noisy).